hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/evm-transaction-response-codes.md

 - **INVALID_ETHEREUM_TRANSACTION**
   - The Ethereum transaction either failed parsing or failed signature validation, or some other `EthereumTransaction` error not covered by another response code.

+Note: The description for the statuses is copied from [protobuf repo](https://github.com/hashgraph/hedera-protobufs/blob/main/services/response_code.proto)